Preparation changes everything.

 [ Amy headshot ]

 She chose to self-mediate her own divorce, embedding herself in every aspect of the process — the financial complexity, the emotional weight, the logistics no one prepares you for.
 She approached it as a growth experience, studying the psychology and narrative elements that make collaborative divorce possible.
-What she found was a gap: the mediation profession had the philosophy, but not the tools to help couples actually prepare.
+What she found was a gap: the divorce profession had the philosophy, but not the tools to help people actually prepare.